Dav3whit3/bfb_ta/README.md

 - <strong>Endpoints (urls.py)</strong>.
 Every model should have an endpoint that is accessible to make requests (create, update, delete mentors or projects).
 - <strong>Views (views.py)</strong>.
 Every model should have an API Rest Viewset that allows all methods but Delete.
-- <strong>Serializer (serializers.py)<strong>.
+- <strong>Serializer (serializers.py)</strong>.
 Every model should have a Serializer that will return all the fields from the model and in the case of the ProjectSerializer, it should also return the array of Mentors related.
 - <strong>(Optional) Admin (admin.py)</strong>.
 Extend the file so you can access these models and perform certain actions.
-- <strong>Optional +) Mentors Export</strong>.
+- <strong>(Optional +) Mentors Export</strong>.
 Add a third-party integration that enables Mentors Export in .csv from the Django Admin worked in the previous step.

 </details>